Meenakshi1108/sm-imf-gadget-api/README.md

 # IMF Gadget API

 ## Overview
 The IMF Gadget API is a secure RESTful service built with Node.js, Express, and PostgreSQL to manage the Impossible Missions Force's gadget inventory.
-This project was developed as an assignment for a backend internship role at Upraised.
 The service is secured using JWT authentication and is fully documented using Swagger UI.

-## Deployment
 The API is deployed on Render and is accessible at:
 ```
 https://sm-imf-gadget-api-internapp.onrender.com/sm